yasmeenagag/automatic-irrigation-system/README.md

 This is a mini project for automatic irrgation system for land based on some configuration like soil type, agricultural crop, and time solts
 <br/><br/>
 ## Technology used
-Ppring boot application and in memory database h2 (contains preloaded data presented into /resources/data.sql <br/>
+Spring boot application and in memory database h2 (contains preloaded data presented into /resources/data.sql <br/>
  <br/>

 ### Prerequisites<br/>